Why Social Rejection Does Not Have To Define You

 The Numbers Do Not Matter

 When it comes to social acceptance, quality is more important than quantity because the number of friends you have will never make up for having meaningful ties to others who accept you no matter who you are.
-Think of how often we see tragic stories of celebrities taking their own life.
+Think of how often we see tragic stories of celebrities trying to cope with depression, anxiety, substance overuse, and so on.
 They are constantly surrounded by adoring fans, peers and acquaintances within their industry, and have an impressive social media following.

 Do not fall into the trap of thinking you do not have the right number of friends.
 After all, friendships are not things we collect, they are living, breathing figures we must care for, just as we would do with a child or a pet, and that type of commitment requires quality attention that is not always possible in a large group.

-Social rejection is a painful experience whether it happens within our families, our careers, our friendships or community.
+Social rejection is a painful experience whether it happens within our families, our careers, our friendships, or our community.
 Rather than thinking about it as something that proves there is something wrong with us, it is important to remember that it simply means we are trying to fit in somewhere that is not meant for us.
 Not belonging is not a bad thing either.
 It is simply a sign that we must keep seeking the place where we will thrive socially.
+Doing so takes time, effort, and, at times, loneliness, but that path is worth it.
+It not only results in us finding peers who understand and appreciate us, but it helps us to gain a better understanding and appreciation of ourselves, as well!

 Sometimes social rejection has a reason.
 Unfortunately, certain physical or mental barriers prevent us from always being able to connect with those around us.
 However, we are lucky to live in a time when there is an opportunity for everyone to find a place where they are needed and valued.
-Instead of viewing social rejection as something that limits, remember that it presents an opportunity to find what we can contribute.
+Instead of viewing social rejection as something that limits, remember that it presents an opportunity to find what we can contribute and discover more deeply who we are as individuals.

 It allows us to build a healthy foundation of self-love.
 It lets us await the crowd we truly belong to.
-And, it helps us create quality social connections that will last too.
+And, it helps us create quality social connections that will last, too.
 If social rejection has been a problem for you, reach out to the professionals at Betterhelp to change your life today.
+Our licensed counselors can help you assess and talk through your troubles, be they social rejection, social anxiety, loneliness and a desire to find those who understand you, or any other number of concerns.